-Although the noise of the interferometer itself can read out the qubit for many combinations of entangler and analyzer gain and relative phase, high SNR readout requires a coherent drive to be applied to the system.
-The original proposal called for displacing the input to the upper arm of the entangler ~\cite{Barzanjeh2014}, however in this scenario the signal is both amplified and partially transmitted down both arms of the interferometer, so that there is interference in both the output signal and noise.
+As we will discuss later, the noise produced by the interferometer when operated with no cavity displacement drive can itself carry qubit information for many combinations of entangler and analyzer gain and relative phase.
+However, high SNR readout requires a coherent drive to be applied to the cavity.
+The original theory proposal called for displacing the input to the upper arm of the entangler \cite{Barzanjeh2014}, however in this scenario the signal is both amplified and partially transmitted down both arms of the interferometer, so that there is interference in both the output signal and noise.
 This greatly complicates fair comparison with CS + PP readout, and so in our experiment we drive our readout through a second, weakly coupled port in the microwave cavity.
-The readout signal thus does not interfere, and experiences the same gain (from the analyzer only) in both our TMS and CS + PP readout.
-In this case, we squeeze only on the noise, with a degredation/enhancement of SNR corresponding to a larger/smaller output noise, respectively.
+The readout signal thus does not experience any form of interference, and experiences the same gain (from the analyzer only) in both our TMS and CS + PP readout.
+In this case, we squeeze only on the noise, with a degradation/enhancement of SNR corresponding to a larger/smaller output noise, respectively.